roktcode/gypd/README.md

 > use try/catch block, or any equivelant solution to catch potential errors that might happen

 <br>

 If you face problems, open an issue, or contact me on Twitter [@roktmy](https://twitter.com/roktmy)

-Developed by: Muhammad Yasser
+Version 1 uploaded at: Sep 25, 2021.
+By Muhammad Yasser.